(UPDATED: October 2021)

 1. Conduct Impactful Business Networking Online in Support of Social Distancing

-Social media platforms also present the perfect venue for healthy business networking.
+Social media platforms also present the ideal venue for healthy business networking.
 Use sites like LinkedIn and Alignable to build a system of small business owners that can spread the word about your brand.
 In doing so, you also decrease the risk of spreading and/or contracting the “novel” coronavirus within your community.

 2. Leverage the Power of Digital Display Advertising